UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 </center>

 Notes:

-Before adding files to the staging area you can check the status of the files using the `git status` command.
-You can verify that this command gives you the same information as JupyterLab about which files are `Untracked`, `Changed` or `Staged`.
+If you would be using the terminal outside JupyterLab, you would not have access to the side panel that shows which files are  `Untracked`, `Changed`, and `Staged`.
+To check the status of all files in your repository using the terminal you can instead use the command `git status`.
+In this slide you can see how the different parts of the output from `git status` corresponds to the JupyterLab side panel.

 An advantage of using this command if you are working in the terminal is that it gives you information on which commands to use to continue your workflow.
 For example, for files that are under the `Changes not staged for commit` area,it is suggesred to use the command `git add <file>` to include them into the staging area.

 ```
 Changes not staged for commit:
    (use "git add <file>..." to update what will be committed)
 ```

 We recommend using `git status` / checking the staging area before each commit to make sure you are committing what you think you are.

 ---

 ## JupyterLab terminal: Specifying files to commit